CamposRF/HOWLish/README.md

 We preserved VGGish’s original architecture (top included), but added a sigmoid layer as the output layer to match our binary classification task of distinguishing between not-wolf and wolf examples.

 We adapted the VGGish's original input Short-Time Fourier Transform [parameters](https://github.com/tensorflow/models/blob/master/research/audioset/vggish/vggish_params.py) to our 8 kHz sampling frequency data by using a window size of 0.05 seconds (400 samples) and re-dimensioned the frequency axis to a maximum frequency of 2,000 Hz.
+You can inspect these changes [here](https://github.com/CamposRF/HOWLish/blob/test/detection_pipeline/vggish_params.py).

 ### Performance